PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 ## 1.2 Harmonize geometry

-Overlay every year in `$LANDIQ_RAW` into one parcel map and a multi-year crop table.
-From the cadwr-landuse clone, Session 0 conda env active.
-Submit the tile overlays as a batch job (~3 hours).
+Overlay every year in `$LANDIQ_RAW` into one parcel map and a multi-year crop table: split the state into tiles, track which polygons persist or change across years under a stable `parcel_id`, then join each year's crop attributes.

 The two files that land in `$LANDIQ_HARMONIZED`: